 Make it gluten free: Be sure to use certified gluten-free oats.

-Make it dairy free: I think you could substitute melted coconut oil for the butter (I haven't tried).
+Make it dairy free: Readers report that coconut oil and olive oil works in place of the butter in this recipe (I haven’t tried).
 Use dairy-free/vegan chocolate chips.

 Storage suggestions: These cookies keep well in an air-tight plastic bag for a couple of days.
 Freeze for longer-term storage.

 Change it up: These cookies should be totally adaptable!
 Use only 1 cup oats, ground, for flatter cookies.
 Try substituting some chopped pecans or walnuts for some of the chocolate chips, and/or stir in the unsweetened coconut flakes.
 If you do both, you can call these cookies flourless cowboy cookies!

 Recommended equipment: This 1 tablespoon cookie scoop makes it really easy to measure out cookie dough.
 I didn’t know I could love a spatula so much until I met the GIR Ultimate Spatula.

 If you love this recipe: You’ll also love my gluten-free, maple-sweetened chocolate chip cookies.

 ▸ Nutrition Information

 P.s.
 Here’s a banana and honey version of these cookies!